 History of Vijayanagar Empire

-In Vijayanagar the king was the ultimate authority and he was assisted by a cabinet of pradhanas headed by a Mahapradhana.
+In Vijayanagar, the King was the ultimate authority and he was assisted by a cabinet of pradhanas headed by a Mahapradhana.
+All high-ranking ministers and officers were required to have proper military training.
+A secretariat was appointed near the king's palace which employed officers to maintain records.
+At the lower administrative levels, wealthy feudal landlords (Goudas) looked over the work of the accountants (Karanikas or Karnam) and guards (Kavalu).
 The palace administration was divided into 72 departments each of them having several female attendants who were trained to handle minor administrative matters.
 The whole empire was divided into five main rajyas each of which was further divided into regions.
 The regions were divided into counties with the subdivision of municipalities.
 The capital city of this empire was totally dependent upon the water supply system.
 Contemporary inscription of that time brought the fact that huge tanks were constructed by the labours.

 Economy of Vijayanagar Empire